stavares843/gmail-app/README.md

 -  **Account-aware filtering**: Filter the dashboard by connected inbox; category counts respect the selected account
 -  **Status badges**: Unsubscribe status (pending/success/failed) shown inline next to each email

 Note on quotas & defaults: To respect API/model usage, each ingest run fetches up to 50 recent emails from the last 30 days by default.
-You can adjust these limits from the dashboard when triggering ingestion.

 ## Architecture